 This article attempts to answer two specific questions we often get from incoming Wharton students.
 See our full Laptop Buying Guide for complete information on buying a computer.

 Can I use my current computer?

 New Wharton students should consider purchasing a new computer, making sure it has a current and comprehensive warranty and sufficient support offerings.
 This increases the likelihood that the computer will not need to be replaced while you are a student.

 If a new system is out of the question, an older computer may be adequate for temporary use.
 However, be wary of upgrading an old computer with a newer operating system; it can cause unexpected problems.
-We don't recommend upgrading Operating systems older than Windows 7 or Mac's El Capitan.
+We don't recommend upgrading Operating systems older than Windows 8.1 or Mac's Sierra, even if the computer's hardware will allow it.

 We recommend that you carefully review the Buying Guide so that you understand the system features that will enhance your experience in Wharton's computing environment.
 After you have read this guide, you should be able to make an educated decision about whether or not your current system will meet your individual needs.

 Can I use my company computer?